-Facial hair removal is an important subject since women of all ages wrestle with unwanted facial hair in some form.
+Facial hair removal is an important subject since women of all ages can struggle with unwanted hair growth.
 As we near midlife facial hair becomes serious business!
-If you are like me and your skin is maturing and becoming too fragile for waxing you need to be resourceful in keeping peach fuzz at bay.
+If you’re like me, your skin is maturing and too fragile for waxing, you need to be resourceful in keeping peach fuzz at bay.

-I hope you will bypass all the DIY hair removal tips floating around the internet, especially any that involve putting lemon juice on your skin!
+I hope you’ll bypass all the DIY hair removal tips floating around the internet, especially any that involve putting lemon juice on your skin!
 You can still do it yourself but skip playing mixologist in your kitchen and use a tool please.

-By now most of you have heard about women dermaplaning or shaving their faces.
+By now you’ve heard about women dermaplaning or shaving their faces.
 No doubt you’ve seen tools on the market geared toward at home “dermaplaning.”
 Maybe you have a friend who “shaves” her face but that thought terrifies you?

 Dermaplaning is an exfoliating treatment with the side benefit of removing the vellus facial hair.
 To be honest this is way too expensive if you are just wanting hair removal.
 I highly recommend it over microdermabrasion for exfoliating though and you can read why here 5 Skincare Items To Avoid For Mature Skin.

 So how can you get similar hair removal results at home if you don’t want to pay from $70-$200 for this treatment?
 Sidenote- I think $200 for dermaplaning is outrageous.